fusion809/i3-configs/README.md

 * feh for desktop background.
 * g++ for CPU/RAM information.
 * i3bar.
+* i3pystatus (for Python-based counterpart of the bar)
+# Switch to Terminology
+bindsym F12 [class="terminology"] focus

 * ImageMagick, so that one can take screenshots with <kbd>PrtScrn</kbd> (or <kbd>Print</kbd> or <kbd>PrntScr</kbd>).
 * Terminology, for the <kbd>Win</kbd>+<kbd>Enter</kbd> shortcut to open a terminal.
 * Zsh, which is required for the floating point arithmetic used in download/upload calculations.